Forbidden Siren 2: Plot

 Back on the tower, Ikuko and Mamoru are reunited.
 Ikuko stabs Tomoe with the Mekkoju branch, freeing her soul.
-Mother scales the tower to reach the real world and the tower crumbles as the fake reality fractures.
+Mother scales the tower to reach the real world, and the tower crumbles as the fake reality fractures.
 Mamoru and Ikuko are sucked into Mother's plane of existence.
-As they battle her, Akiko/Kanae appears, imploring for Shu's forgiveness.
+As they battle her, Akiko/Kanae appears, imploring Shu's forgiveness.
 Akiko exerts control over her body, and kills herself by plunging the Annunaki Remains into her stomach, injuring Mother, and allowing Mamoru and Ikuko to destroy her.
 Another red tsunami washes over the island as the fake reality is replaced with the real one, and the timeline is purged.
 Lying together on the pier, Mamoru and Ikuko are bathed in sunlight as dawn breaks.
 Looking into the sun, Ikuko squints, as if the light hurts her eyes.

 Soji is joined on the beach by Tsukasa, and together, they look out at the sun.
 With the purging of the timeline Soji's past has changed.
 In the wake of Mother's death, Ryuko Tagawa never existed, so Soji is no longer a wanted felon.
 Elsewhere, Yorito awakens on a dimly lit boulevard.
 He notices yamibito strolling past, casually going about everyday activity; one pushing a pram, one purchasing items from a stall, child yamibito playing.
 The sun is hidden beyond a permanent total eclipse.
 Unable to tell if what he is seeing is reality or an illusion, he screams and opens fire on the yamibito, gunning down many as they flee.

 At the very end, Kyoya Suda, the protagonist of the first game, arrives on Yamijima Island with the Homuranagi sword and the Uryen, swearing he will destroy every monster still lurking on the island.